HGARZON/readme-template/README.md

 Grails version: X.X.X

 Are you using sass?
 Less?
 Grunt?
 Any library should go here.

 ### Configuration

 Instructions to install, configure and to run the programs.

+#### HOSTS file:

 Edit host to run local.
 E.g.: